William North: Personal life

 On October 14, 1787, North married Mary Duane (b.
 1762), the daughter of James Duane (1733–1797), the 44th Mayor of New York City and U.S. District Judge for the District of New York, appointed by George Washington.
 Together, they had six children, Frederic William Steuben (1788–1789), Marie (1780–1812), James Duane (1791–1792), Elizabeth (1792–1845), William Augustus Steuben (1793–1845), Adelia (1797–1878).
+Mary Catharine North Weston, a religious writer, was North's granddaughter through William Augustus Steuben.

 It has been suggested that North and Benjamin Walker had a romantic relationship, but like with the Baron, this is difficult to be certain of.
 Nevertheless, and despite a falling out between 1811 and 1813, Walker remained North's most intimate friend until their deaths.
 Walker was named as a sponsor of North's daughter Adelia at her baptism.

 The General William North House was listed on the National Register of Historic Places in 1987.

 General North was an original member of the Society of the Cincinnati.
 He died in New York City, and was buried in the crypt under the Christ Episcopal Church in Duanesburg.